speakeasy-api/openapi-directory/SDKs/smart-me.com/v1/go/README.md

 ### Devices

 * `DevicesGet` - Gets all Devices
+* `DevicesPostForm` - Creates or updates a Device or updates it's values.
+* `DevicesPostJSON` - Creates or updates a Device or updates it's values.
-* `DevicesPost` - Creates or updates a Device or updates it's values.
+* `DevicesPostRaw` - Creates or updates a Device or updates it's values.
 * `DevicesPut` - Updates the On/Off Switch on a device.
             For new implementations please use the "actions" command
 * `GetAPIDevicesID` - Gets a Device by it's ID